22 Feb Why You’re Emotional Eating (And What You Can Do About It)

 Food and security

 Conversely, a full belly means safety and comfort.
-From a survival perspective, the body responds with the typical parasympathetic response that is to “rest and digest.”
+From a survival perspective, the body responds with the typical parasympathetic response of “rest and digest.”
 The body can slow down, relax and breathe a sigh of relief.

 Today, we face a new hunger threat: emotional starvation .
-Overloaded schedules, demanding relationships and extended workdays leave us feeling empty.
+Overloaded to-do lists, uncertainty of the future, demanding relationships, responsibilities, constant stimulus and extended workdays leave us feeling empty.
 So we respond to this threat by eating.
 Filling up on foods that make us feel comfortable and safe – foods like grandma’s apple pie.

 Carbs, the ultimate comfort food